delta-exchange/just-the-docs/docs/tutorials/turbo-options.md

 ### Liquidations

-Long options postions can never get liquidated.
+Long options positions can never get liquidated.
 This holds true for Turbo options as well.

 ## Trading Fees

 Turbo options do not have any trading fees, i.e. both marker and taker fees are 0%.

-The trading fees schedule for all the contracts listed on Delta Exchange is a available [here](https://wwww.delta.exchange/fees).
+The trading fees schedule for all the contracts listed on Delta Exchange is available [here](https://wwww.delta.exchange/fees).

-## Expired MOVE Contracts
+## Expired Turbo options
 The Settlement Prices of expired options and futures contracts are available on this [page](https://www.delta.exchange/app/expired_futures).

 -